marcelduin/Micrio.Blogpost.wasm-v3/README.md

 Fast forward a few months, to just after the [WebAssembly Summit](https://webassembly-summit.org/) in Mountain View in February 2020.
 With a bundle of fresh energy and inspiration, I decided to see if I could use WebAssembly to improve the Micrio JavaScript client a second time.

 During the WebAssembly conference, I was very impressed by a [synth demo](https://www.youtube.com/watch?v=C8j_ieOm4vE) written in **[AssemblyScript](https://www.assemblyscript.org/)**, a language created specifically for WebAssembly, using the TypeScript syntax.
 Basically you can write (near) TypeScript, which compiles to a `.wasm`-binary.
+So anyone familiar with either TypeScript or JavaScript ES6 will not have a lot of difficulties using it.

 And the great thing-- it's all installed using `npm`, so getting it up and running and compiling your program is super easy!
-Goodbye `Makefile`!

-## 5.1.
-AssemblyScript

-**[AssemblyScript](https://www.assemblyscript.org/)** is a neat, typesafe way of writing compilable code.
-The syntax is very close to TypeScript, so anyone familiar with either TypeScript or JavaScript ES6 will not have a lot of difficulties learning the syntax.

 There are a few basic [`types` added in AssemblyScript](https://www.assemblyscript.org/types.html), which are required for compile-time optimizations: